 What is DASH Domains?

 DASH Domains is an opportunity for faculty and graduate students to “roll up their sleeves” and get started creating, making and experimenting with things for the web.
 DASH Domains provides web hosting for some popular platforms such as WordPress, Omeka, and Scalar, as well as a range of other applications that may be interesting for teaching, research, or creative projects.
-DASH Domains is a pilot initiative with a twofold mission: 1) to build faculty and grad students’ skills and awareness about the process of making things for the web, and 2) to provide web hosting for DASH-related projects.
+DASH Domains is an initiative with a twofold mission: 1) to build faculty and grad students’ skills and awareness about the process of making things for the web, and 2) to provide web hosting for DASH-related projects.

-About support: we are not able to provide the same level of support as we would for central technologies such as Moodle.
+About support: we are not able to provide the same level of support as we would for central technologies such as Canvas.
 In part this is because DASH projects are meant to be more experimental and iterative.
 Part of the fun is learning about setting up and using the tools.
 We also do not have the capacity to provide substantial support for DASH projects.
 More on support below.

 Why is this important?